Fyre Festival – a millennial marketing masterclass

 Rapper, Ja Rule and Fyre founder, Billy McFarland’s dream festival had gone up in flames before the first musical performer had taken to the stage.
 Two documentaries have recently been released (Netflix’s Fyre Festival: The Greatest Party That Never Happened and Hulu’s Fyre Fraud) shedding light on the fiasco and how it was always destined to fail.

-The question remains, how were Fyre able to completely sell-out an inaugural festival that no one had heard of?
-There are two answers: the promotional material was a millennial marketing masterclass, and Fyre tapped into the true power of Instagram as an advertising tool.
+The question remains, how was the Fyre Festival able to con and completely sell-out an inaugural festival that no one had heard of?
+There are two answers:

 A Millennial Marketing Masterclass